41 G. Arae

+Characteristics

+41 G. Arae is a hierarchical triple star system, made up of an outer pair, 41 G. Arae A and B, and an inner pair, 41 G. Arae Ba and Bb.
+Two other visual companions were proposed, but neither share the system's motion.
+41 G. Arae A and B share a highly eccentric orbit that takes around a millennium to complete.
+Their semi-major axis is of 112 astronomical units.
+As of 2025, the last periastron was in 1908.

 The primary star in this system is a G-type main sequence star with a stellar classification of G8V.
-It has about 81% of the mass of the Sun, and 79% of the Sun's radius.
-The fainter member of the pair, a red dwarf, has a peculiar spectrum that shows a deficiency in elements with a higher atomic number than Helium.
-No planetary companions have been detected in orbit around these stars.
+It has about 87% of the mass of the Sun, and 82% of the Sun's radius.

+The secondary component of the outer binary, 41 G. Arae B, is itself a pair of red dwarfs that complete an orbit around each other every 88 days, and are also in an eccentric orbit.
+Their semi-major axis is of 0.36 astronomical units.
+41 G. Arae Ba and Bb have masses of 0.60 and 0.41 solar masses, respectively.
+It has a peculiar spectrum that shows a deficiency in elements with a higher atomic number than helium.
-The two stars share a highly elliptical orbit that takes several centuries to complete.
-The estimates of the period range from 693 to 2,200 years, and the average separation of the two stars is about 210 AU (or 210 times the average distance between the Earth and the Sun).

-41 G. Arae is most likely a triple, comprising the following components: Gliese 666A supposed as a spectroscopic binary, and Gliese 666B as its companion.
-Two other visual companions were proposed, but neither share the system's motion.
-Observations from Gaia have shown that it is in fact component B which is binary, with an orbital period of 88 days.
+Motion

 This system has a relatively high proper motion, moving over a second of arc across the sky each year.
 The space velocity components of this system are [U, V, W] = [+38, +30, −19] km/s.
 The stars in this system show low chromospheric activity, and have a net space velocity of 52 km/s relative to the Sun.
 This, in combination with their low metallicity, shows that the pair belongs to the old disk population.